Tool like Absolute Engagement for Wealth Managers but for Legal?

 This conversation sparked a question: Is there an equivalent tool tailored for the legal industry?
 With an increasing emphasis on client satisfaction and feedback in various sectors, the legal market could greatly benefit from a solution that helps legal professionals enhance their client engagement strategies.
 It raises an interesting exploration into whether such a tool already exists or if there is a potential opportunity for development within the legal field.

-One response to “Tool like Absolute Engagement for Wealth Managers but for Legal?”
+2 responses to “Tool like Absolute Engagement for Wealth Managers but for Legal?”

 1. ccadmin avatar